 - How to build an Itinerary

-We explain each of the criteria and how they relate to the motion picture arts, as well as interpretations that USCIS examiners won’t accept.
+We explain each of the criteria and how they relate to the artist, as well as interpretations that USCIS examiners won’t accept.
 We explain how to gather strong and compelling evidence.
 Here we also show you how to further prove your intent to continue working in your field as well as your benefit to the United States of America.

 - Good Evidence – What makes compelling proof?